Pub-Hub/401-Project/README.md

 The user schema has a one to one relationship with the profile schema.
 The user schema is linked to a user's profile schema.
 The user schema holds the following information:
 - A required and unique `username` string.
 - A required and unique `email` string.
-- A optional `phone` number string
+- An optional `phone` number string

 #### POST /signup
 Creates a new user profile and returns a unique token that the user must then pass to reach the other endpoints.